codefresh-io/docs.codefresh.io/_docs/promotions/product-releases.md

 As an application developer or a DevOps engineer, you often lack visibility into the deployment process after pushing your code, only being alerted when issues arise.
 Our Releases feature changes this dynamic by offering full visibility at all times, whether you need to monitor an ongoing deployment, identify and resolve issues for failed deployments, or understand the changes involved in a release.

 ##### Tracking deployments through releases
 There are two key aspects of tracking deployments for a product through releases:
 * **Release promotion flow**
   Tracking the release visually, shows the progression of the release through each phase of the promotion lifecycle through different environments.
+  This is the place where you can view issues that arise.
+Instead of having to switch between different interfaces, or even tools to troubleshoot errors, the Releases page funnnels all erros  Codefresh funnels everything into one screen on the Releases page.
+Developers have everything they need at their fingertips, saving time so you can get updates into the hands of your customers sooner.

   See [Monitor promotion orchestration for releases](#monitor-promotion-orchestration-for-releases).

   For information on the different aspects of a release, see: